Things to do

 The Bat Cleft tour takes you up Mount Etna, through remnant dry rainforest and limestone formations to the top of a disused mine.
 The track then descends across ancient limestone karst to Bat Cleft.
 Your guide will provide insight into the significance of the emergence flights and the Mount Etna area.

-Tours run for about three hours in the evening under torchlight along the Mount Etna walk (2.4km return).
+Tours run for about three hours in the evening under torchlight along the Mount Etna trail (2.4km return).
 The track is steep and the walk strenuous and suitable for people with a reasonable level of fitness.
 Sections of the track have many steps.
 Children under 15 are welcome but must be under adult supervision.
 The track is not suitable for wheelchairs.

-Tours operate every summer from December to February on Monday, Friday and Saturday evenings.
+QPWS operate Bat Cleft tours every summer from December to mid-February on Monday, Friday and Saturday evenings.
 Download the Bat Cleft guided tour brochure to help plan your adventure.

 Bat Cleft ranger-guided tour bookings

 61 Yeppoon Road, Parkhurst QLD 4702